 |Outstanding contribution to equality, diversity and inclusion||Kimberly Hanson|

 |Outstanding staff volunteer||Lucy Adams and Chris Hardacre|

 |Outstanding student volunteer||Aiswarya Kishor|

 Staff and students from across the University also had their say on their favourite nomination in the People’s Vote, and an additional award was given to the winner of the vote at the celebration event.
-Rob Appleby and the Tactile Collider team were recognised for the second time for their fantastic work making some of the most exciting and high-profile physics research of recent times accessible to the visually impaired.
+Saralees Nadarajah and Martin Wiegand were recognised for the second time for Educate Africa, a fantastic initiative which provides free lectures on statistics to students in 18 African countries.